Last Updated on February 22, 2022 by Grow with Bovees

 6. Light a citronella oil candle

-A citronella oil candle consists of several different types of lemongrass, and the strong citronella smoke repels hoverflies from outdoor as well as indoor environments.
+A citronella oil candle consists of several types of lemongrass, and the strong citronella smoke repels hoverflies from outdoor as well as indoor environments.
+Citronella will also repel wasps and bees, and is also good for mosquitoes.

 To get rid of hoverflies from indoor environments, place the citronella candle around your porch or at the entrance of your home to prevent the flies from coming inside.
 You can buy citronella candles online (amazon link), or at your local novelty store.